3D Overview Site Plan

 A plush penguin pad – The African penguin has recently been placed on the endangered species list, which makes it more important than ever that we draw attention to this amazing species and the perils it faces in the wild.
 We also want to boost successful breeding of our flock.
 The new penguin exhibit will allow us to do that by giving them improved ventilation in their indoor space, as well as their own rocky, outdoor beach to explore during warmer months.
 Guests can get ready for an entirely new experience – waddling side-by-side with the flock in the exhibit’s new “free roam” area.

 Up-close and experiential – Our new aquatics exhibit is designed for maximum interaction and fun, especially for our younger visitors.
 Crossing the suspension bridge (and peering at hippos below) will lead children to a nature play area that encourages discovery and imagination.

 The EdVenture continues… in our new, expanding EdVenture complex!
 Making Waves is also about enhancing our programs for children ages 2-17.
-To do that, we are building a larger indoor space for our growing EdVenture programs.
-The new EdVenture complex, which will be located near the Zoo’s main entrance, will also include ADA-accessible public bathrooms on its ground floor.
+To do that, we are building a larger indoor space for our growing EdVenture programs, scheduled to open in March 2019.
+This new EdVenture building, in addition to educational programming and offices, will house the Membership Department and offer ADA-accessible restrooms for guests.
 With over 750,000 annual visitors, we want to continue to meet the needs of all our guests.